ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \subsubsection{Impact of higher education expansion}

-The increased use of ICT may result in a widening of the wage gap between skilled and unskilled workers, while it would result in an increase in production efficiency.
+The increased use of ICT results in a widening of the wage gap between skilled and unskilled workers, while it would result in an increase in production efficiency.
 One way to prevent a rise in the skill wage gap is to raise the supply of skilled labor by expanding access to tertiary education.
-When ICT equipment is more complementary to skilled than unskilled labor, such a policy would be more effective in reducing the skill premium because it not only raises the relative labor quantity effect but also reduces the capital\textendash skill complementarity effect.
+When ICT equipment is more complementary to skilled labor than unskilled labor, such a policy is more effective in reducing the skill premium as it not only raises the relative labor quantity effect but also reduces the capital\textendash skill complementarity effect.
 We end our analysis by measuring the quantitative importance of capital\textendash skill complementarity in the evaluation for the impact of higher education expansion.

 Table \ref{tab: WhWu_decomp_4_Lh} decomposes the contribution of skilled labor to changes in the skill premium into the contribution through the capital\textendash skill complementarity effect and the contribution through the relative labor quantity effect.
 The first column reports the extent to which a rise in skilled labor had an effect on changes in the log of the skill premium from the first year of observation to the year 2005 for each country.
 The second and third columns report the parts attributable to the capital\textendash skill complementarity effect and the relative labor quantity effect, respectively.
-The contribution through the capital\textendash skill complementarity effect is not negligible in all countries and is comparable to the contribution through the relative labor quantity effect in the United States.
-The fourth column reports the ratio of the impact of skilled labor on the skill premium in the presence of capital\textendash skill complementarity to that in the absence of capital\textendash skill complementarity.
-The results imply that the impact of higher education expansion is 1.73 times greater on average when the capital\textendash skill complementarity effect is taken into account than when it is not.
+The contribution through the capital\textendash skill complementarity effect is not negligible in all countries and is comparable to or greater than the contribution through the relative labor quantity effect in a few countries such as Finland and the United States.
+The fourth column reports the ratio of the impact of skilled labor on the skill premium in the presence and absence of capital\textendash skill complementarity.
+The results imply that the impact of higher education expansion is 1.78 (1.58) times greater for the goods (service) sector on average when the capital\textendash skill complementarity effect is taken into account than when it is not.